ktye/i/README.md

 # ⍳ interpret

 ## Usage
-The package exports only two functions and not types.
+The package exports only two functions and no types.
 The functions are *P* and *E*.
 ```go
     // Make a new interpreter with an empty k-tree
     a := make(map[interface{}]interface{})